nmsalvatore/sage/README.md

 To view all of your custom timers, use `sage timers`.

-To delete a custom timer, use `sage timer delete <custom_name>`.
-If I wanted to delete `potato` for instance, I'd use `sage timer delete potato`.
+To delete a custom timer, use `sage timers --delete <custom_name>`.
+If I wanted to delete `potato` for instance, I'd use `sage timers --delete potato`.

 ### `sage stopwatch` - TODO